Yasser-R/v1-payment-api/source/includes/_send.md

 }
 ```

-The API allows users to easily send money to other users' Dwolla accounts via their Dwolla ID, phone number, or e-mail address from the account associated with an active OAuth token.
-In order for the transaction to successfully complete, the OAuth token must be granted with the `Send` scope.
+Send money from an authorized user's account to any Dwolla account ID, phone number, or e-mail address.
+You can send money to any phone number or email address -- if the recipient doesn't yet have a Dwolla account, they'll be sent an SMS or email notifying them of the payment and prompting them to sign up to claim the funds.

+You can optionally have the sender cover the transaction fee, if applicable, by setting `assumeCosts` to `true`.
+By default, the recipient of the payment covers the $0.25 fee.

+Facilitator fees allow you, as the application facilitating a payment, to take a cut up to 50% of the payment amount.
+By default, the facilitator fee is sent to the application owner's account, but you can have them sent to other recipients by declaring additional facilitator fees in the optional `additionalFees` array.

 ### HTTP Request